michelf/php-markdown/Readme.md

 Current Lib:

+*	Added `public` and `protected` protection attributes, plus a section about what is "public API" and what isn't in the Readme.

 *	Changed HTML output for footnotes: now instead of adding `rel` and `rev` attributes, footnotes links have the class name `footnote-ref` and backlinks `footnote-backref`.
 (This change only affect Lib branch.)